Social Studies

 • The Personal Finance Assessment is provided at no cost to districts

-Scholarships and Awards
+Scholarships, Competitions, and Awards

 United States Senate Youth Program

-This year, two Missouri high school students will be selected to participate in the USSYP for 2023.
-Each of our Missouri winners will participate in a Washington D.C. week and will also receive a $10,000 scholarship award.
-The week of intense study provides delegates with an introduction into the work and functions of the U.S. Senate in particular and of the federal government in general.
-Due to the COVID-19 pandemic, the 59th Annual Washington Week was successfully held online for 2021.
-The 60th Annual Washington Week was held March 6–9, 2022.
+This year, two Missouri high school students will be selected to participate in the USSYP for 2025.
+Each of Missouri’s winners will participate in the Washington D.C. week and will also receive a $10,000 scholarship award.
+The week of intense study in Washington D.C. provides delegates with an introduction into the work and functions of the federal government and U.S. Senate.

 Learn more about the national program and scholarship at https://ussenateyouth.org/

 Candidates must be nominated by their high school principal.
 Schools may use any fair, appropriate procedure to select one candidate per high school.
-Following are the requirements for eligibility set by the Hearst Foundation:
+Following are the requirements for eligibility set by The Hearst Foundation:

 • The nominee must be a junior or senior who has not served previously as one of Missouri’s program delegates.